demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_False_Positive_Incident_Handling_README.md

-This playbook is part of the 'Malware Investigation And Response' flow.
-For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
+This playbook is part of the 'Malware Investigation And Response' pack.
+For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
 This playbook handles false positive incident closure for Microsoft Defender for Endpoint.

 ## Dependencies